SPIDER-L33T/usbtripwire/README.md

 ## EN
 ### What is this for?
 1. "Weapon of the last chance".
 If the bandits torture you and ask for secret data from your computer, tell them to insert a "secret flash disk" into the computer.
 As soon as they insert the flash into the computer, the script that you have prepared in advance will be executed (for example: remove the hidden directory from the computer) and, if you specify the token in advance, a message will be sent via Telegram to your partner.
-2. "Ordinary stretching".
+2. "Ordinary tripwire".
 Someone in your absence decided to connect some USB device to a computer or server (for example: to copy data).
 As soon as he does this, UsbTripwire will send you a notification in Telegram.

 ### Install